sbitproz/classify_invoice/README.md

 ## Folder Architecture:

 This is a small project but still has enough components to utilise a domain folder structure.
-By abstracting out reuseable components, I have focused on 2 key component domains common and logs.
+By abstracting out reuseable components, I have focused on 2 key component domains common and Invoices.
 The folder structure will be similar to the following:

 ```
 components
-|  +-- Logs
+|  +-- Invoices
 |     +-- components
-|         +-- LogStats
+|         +-- InvoiceStats
-|         +-- LogTable
+|         +-- InvoiceTable
 |         +-- interfaces
 |         +-- services
-|         +-- Logs.txs
+|         +-- Invoices.txs
 |         +-- index.ts
 |  +-- common
 |     +-- Heading